 Protech Data Recovery specializes in RAID recovery!
 Everything from 12 disk RAID servers to 2 disk NAS boxes.
-We have special machines and equipment in the lab that is entirely used for different types of RAID drives like SATA, SAS, EIDE, and SCSI drives which are regularly found in RAID configurations.
+We have special machines and equipment in the lab that is purely used for different types of RAID drives like SAS, SATA, EIDE, and SCSI drives which are frequently found in RAID configurations.

 We recover data from many types of RAID failures!

 We recover data from all RAID File systems!

 - NTFS (WINDOWS)

 Protech Data Recovery are the leaders in recovering data from RAID Network Storage drives and RAID servers.

 RAID 0 or (striping) is meant for performance and not redundancy: RAID 0 works by splitting the workload between 2 or more hard drives into stripes.
 It reads and writes to each drive simultaneously resulting in much faster performance and access times.
 However, unlike other types of RAID, RAID 0 does not provide any redundancy.

 That being said, if only one drive in the RAID 0 array fails then the entire array fails.
 Any failed drive must then be repaired and the RAID rebuilt manually in order to recover the data.
 It’s common that we receive RAID 0 arrays in for recovery when a RAID array was setup incorrectly for a small business that thought they were using a RAID 1 (mirror) instead.
 These RAID configurations are also very common in NAS units like the Western Digital MyBook.